 Finally ready to accept the leadership role Fate was thrusting upon him he donned his black field jacket, gathered his two assault rifles and assorted handguns, and loaded everything into his car.
 As he drove off he finally came up with a proper symbol for what he thought would be his growing insurgence, a lone wolf ready to battle the evil socialistic forces of the world.

 Trixie pulled into the dimly lit parking garage of the First People’s Bank of North Carolina searching for a parking space big enough for the old van that served as the motel’s limousine.
-Her boss, Mr. Pepper, had promised her an easy five-hundred dollars if she got the motel mortgage payment to the bank on time and returned before his wife returned.
+Her boss, Mr. Pepper, had promised her an easy five-hundred dollars if she got the motel mortgage payment to the bank on time and got back before his wife returned.
 Despite the fact that it was one of his stepdaughters who had forgotten to mail off the payment, the old man knew his wife would blame him for the oversight and spend several days after that shoving enemas up his butt in a very misguided effort to fix his memory.

 After finding a parking spot, Trixie jumped out and rushed towards the main entrance.
 Had Trixie been paying attention she would have noticed the late 1970’s Cadillac Fleetwood painted in woodland camouflaged pattern taking up two parking spots as she walked towards the entrance to the bank.
 Being a South Carolina country girl, she was oblivious to the bizarre looking sight because crappy cars and trucks painted in some type of camouflage pattern were a normal occurrence where she grew up.
 So were the collection of neatly placed bumper stickers adoring the rear of the vehicle proclaiming the imminent second coming of Jesus, the threat posed by Mexican anchor babies, and the ubiquitous “You’ll get my guns when you pry them from my cold, dead hands.”

 At that moment Clyde was sitting inside the Cadillac cursing himself for forgetting his black ski mask he was going to wear during the bank robbery to hide his identity.
-For him the indecision about whether to proceed or abandoned the attempt was a moment of uncertainty that did not fit all with his view of himself or the divinely inspired destiny he believed Jesus intended for him.
+For him the indecision about whether to proceed or abandoned the attempt was a moment of uncertainty that did not fit at all with his view of himself or the divinely inspired destiny he believed Jesus intended for him.
 After listening to several inspirational songs by his hero Ted Nugent, Clyde figured the forces of evil socialism wait for no man, he took several deep breaths and got out of his car to meet his destiny.
 Making sure no one was around in the parking garage at that moment; he walked to the trunk, opened it still making sure he was alone, and began loading his weapons into the pockets of his black field jacket.
 With that done, Clyde slammed it shut and walked off to begin his crusade with a certainty of purpose only the maniacal could understand.

 Wendell Pinkerton the Fourth stood at the railing of the second story mezzanine and looked down at all the people coming and going from the new and ultra modern main branch of his bank.
 Standing there in his five-thousand dollar suit Wendell basked in the warm feeling that permeated his body from both the light of the afternoon sun streaming into the high plate glass windows making up the outer walls of the building and the fact that everyone he saw in his bank were directly or indirectly making him money.